|

 better to know about it and attempt a repair than to

-neglect it and soon cause a bigger problem.
+neglect it and likely soon cause an even bigger problem.
 I was also realizing I'd

 have to replace some